Vladyslav-K/termai-cli/docs/cli/configuration.md

 ## Settings files

-Gemini CLI uses `settings.json` files for persistent configuration.
+TermAI CLI uses `settings.json` files for persistent configuration.
 There are three locations for these files:

 - **User settings file:**
   - **Location:** `~/.gemini/settings.json` (where `~` is your home directory).